-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Experience: 17 seasons

 Status: Under contract.
 His deal with Green Bay runs through 2022, and Rodgers has yet to decide if he wants to stay, retire or request a trade.
-But the Packers are roughly $50 million over the projected cap — and that’s without factoring in receiver Davante Adams.
+But the Packers are roughly $30 million over the projected cap — and that’s without factoring in wide receiver Davante Adams.

 Why him: He’s Aaron Rodgers — a four-time MVP, 10-time Pro Bowler and perennial leader in many major passing statistics.
 And in recent years, he’s played some of the best football of his career.

-Why not: It’s unclear if Rodgers wants to play in 2022 and, if so, whether the Packers will even entertain offers.
-If they do, it would undoubtedly take multiple first-round picks to even start a conversation, and possibly a marquee player thrown in as well.
+Why not: Rodgers’s availability is unclear.
+If he does want to play in 2022 and the Packers are willing to entertain trade offers, it would undoubtedly take multiple first-round picks to even start a conversation, and possibly a marquee player thrown in as well.

-Key stat: 4.83 — Rodgers’s career touchdown-interception ratio, tops among NFL quarterbacks
+Key stat: 4.83 — Rodgers’s career touchdown-interception ratio, tops among NFL quarterbacks.

 Offensive fit: The Packers’ offense under Matt LaFleur has been a hybrid of sorts, mixing West Coast principles with big play-passes.
 Turner’s offense in Washington is founded on the Air Coryell system, but also has elements of play-action, some RPO and deep passing.
-With a quarterback of Rodgers’ stature and experience, talk of fit may be more about the roster around him.
-Washington would need to give him more receiving options and have a plan for right guard to entice him.
+With a quarterback of Rodgers’s stature and experience, talk of fit may be more about the roster around him.
+Washington would need to give him more receiving options and ensure the offensive line holds up if right guard Brandon Scherff is gone.

 What they’re saying: “I don’t want to be a part of a rebuild if I’m going to keep playing,” Rodgers said in January, after the Packers’ divisional round playoff loss to 49ers.
 “So, a lot of decisions in the next couple of months.”

-Best guess: Rivera indicated he plans to take a big swing this offseason, but the Commanders could be a tough sell to Rodgers, especially in comparison to perhaps the Denver Broncos.
-And giving up two or three first-rounders would be hard to swallow.
+Best guess: Rivera indicated he plans to take a big swing this offseason, and Rodgers would be worth a significant haul.
+But the Commanders would face competition, and the Denver Broncos could edge them out because of their coaches’ ties to Rodgers.

 Mitchell Trubisky, 27